thirtythreeforty/dpfwebui/doc/internals.md

 for running precompiled AssemblyScript code at near native performance.

-It is worth noting that the Wasm VM and the web view are completely separated entities that only communicate through a minimal key/value pairs interface provided by DPF.
-Decoupled DSP and UI code is enforced by DPF as one of its design goals and this is preserved when opting for AS and/or the web view features.
+It is worth noting that the Wasm VM and the web view are completely separated entities that only communicate through a key/value pairs interface provided by DPF (states) or shared memory.
+Decoupled DSP and UI code is enforced by DPF and this project builds upon this design.
 The Wasm VM runs in parallel to the web view, and the latter will be loaded or unloaded depending the UI visibility state.
-There is no continuously running hidden web view or similar hacks involved.
+There is no continuously running hidden web view or similar hacks.

 Hip-Hop provides two AssemblyScript files that must be included in user projects:

 File      | Description
 ----------|-------------------------------------------------------------
-dpf.ts    | Public plugin interface, use this for writing plugins. index.ts  | Private plugin interface, basically glue code between C++ and the public interface.
+dpf.ts    | Public plugin interface, used for writing plugins. index.ts  | Private plugin interface, glue code between C++ and the public interface.

 User DSP code should follow the standard AssemblyScript project format described [here](https://www.assemblyscript.org/quick-start.html).
 AssemblyScript project